 Read Nutrition Labels

-You can trim the sodium in your family's diet by carefully reading the nutrition facts panel when buying canned, frozen and packaged foods.
-Comparing brands and labels can also go a long way as the amount of sodium in foods can vary from brand to brand by hundreds of milligrams.
+You can trim the sodium in your family's diet by carefully reading the Nutrition Facts on the label when buying canned, frozen and packaged foods.
+Comparing brands and labels also can go a long way as the amount of sodium in foods can vary from brand to brand by hundreds of milligrams.

 Look for Foods Low in Sodium

 It also helps to focus on whole, unprocessed foods which are naturally low in sodium.
-"Over the years our diets have become unbalanced with too much sodium and too little potassium," says Thayer.
+The Standard American Diet is way too high in sodium and way too low in potassium.
 Eating more vegetables and fruit can restore that balance.
 Produce contains little sodium, yet it's rich in potassium, a mineral which balances blood pressure.
 However, few of us get the potassium we require.
 Children under the age of 13 need roughly 3,000 to 4,500 milligrams of potassium a day while teens and adults require 4,700 milligrams.
-Top sources include vegetables like potatoes, tomatoes and spinach and fruits such as bananas, oranges and raisins.
-Eating at least 2 cups of fruits and 2.5 cups of vegetables each day can help your family get the potassium they need while also taking the place of sodium-packed processed foods on their plates.
+Top sources include vegetables such as potatoes, tomatoes and spinach and fruits such as bananas, oranges and avocados.
+Eating at least 2 cups of fruits and 2½ cups of vegetables each day can help your family get the potassium they need while also taking the place of sodium-packed processed foods on their plates.